Levels of Care

 Although addiction cannot be cured, it can be treated effectively with a comprehensive approach to the disease.
 This treatment requires more than a one-time treatment from a detox facility.
-At the Florida House Experience, we provide a full continuum of care to our clients, giving them the best opportunities for a new, better life, free from their behavioral and mental health issues.
+At FHE Health, we provide a full continuum of care to our clients, giving them the best opportunities for a new, better life, free from their behavioral and mental health issues.

 What Is the Continuum of Care?